christopheralcock/CV/README.md

 ## Christopher Alcock

-Software Engineer at UK Parliamentary Digital Service, focussing on data, particularly in the context of Graph Databases.
+Software Engineer at UK Parliamentary Digital Service (PDS), focussing on data, particularly in the context of Graph Databases.
 I'm looking to further hone my software engineering skills.

 ## Skills

 #### Data Modelling

-My main focus whilst working for PDS has been on the development and maintenance of our Ontology.
+My main focus whilst working for PDS has been on the development and maintenance of our Graph Database [Ontology](https://github.com/christopheralcock/Ontology).
+As well as contributing to the [theoretical modelling work of the Parliamentary domain](https://github.com/christopheralcock/Ontologies) I have lead on applying these models in the database.

 #### Communication

+In my time in the PDS Data & Search team I have been the main point of contact for the team building the new Parliamentary website, communicating our progress and offering support with our Data Platform's APIs.

 I have an English degree and used to write music reviews for various websites.
 This has given me the ability to sum things up efficiently, yet thoroughly.

 My [Medium profile from my time at Makers](https://medium.com/@christopheralcock) demonstrates this fairly well.

 I also worked at [Last.fm](http://last.fm) in a customer service role, communicating problems between development teams and users, who were generally without technical backgrounds.

-#### Commitment

-In taking three months unpaid leave from job and paying for the Makers Academy course, I've demonstrated huge commitment to trying to become the best developer I can.
-I'm very excited to get the chance to start afresh in a career in which there's no limit to the things you can learn, the people you can learn from and the problems you can solve.
-Since the course, along with trying to solidify what I've learnt, I've been attending meetups and hackathons, exposing myself to new concepts and meeting new people, as well as winning [prizes](https://www.linkedin.com/pulse/ev-hackathon-you-say-whats-all-richard-fish).

 ## Education